memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 <h3>Discussion</h3>

-Teaching Assistants (TAs) will hold a weekly discussion section to cover the weekly programming assignment, review prior content, and answer student questions.
-Participation is not required at problem-solving sections, but it is highly encouraged.
+Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
+Students from either section can attend either discussion.
+They will be recorded.
+Attendance is encouraged but optional.

-Like lectures, discussions will also be recorded and made available in the Cavnas Media Gallery.
+Like lectures, discussions will also be recorded and made available in the  Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu)

 ### Book Exercises/Quizzes and Course Engagement